SpaceX launches US, Russia, UAE astronauts to space station

 The first attempt to launch them was called off Monday at the last minute because of a clogged filter in the engine ignition system.

+NASA's space operations mission chief, Kathy Lueders, said Thursday's launch enhanced a night sky already showcasing a conjunction of Venus and Jupiter.
+The two planets appeared side by side all week, seeming to grow ever closer.

+"We added a bright new star to that night sky tonight," she told reporters.

-They will replace a U.S.-Russian-Japanese crew that has been up there since October.
+The newcomers will replace a U.S.-Russian-Japanese crew that has been at the space station since October.
 The other station residents are two Russians and an American whose six-month stay was doubled, until September, after their Soyuz capsule sprang a leak.
 A replacement Soyuz arrived last weekend.

+Al-Neyadi, a communications engineer, thanked everyone in Arabic and then English once reaching orbit.
+"Launch was incredible.
+Amazing," he said.

 The UAE's minister for public education and advanced technology, Sarah al-Amiri, said the long mission "provides us a new venue for science and scientific discovery for the country."